Neurotoxin0/CSI5137B-AI-Enabled-Software-Verf.-Test/A1/README.md

 - **Command Line Arguments**: Supports loading TSP file(s) through command line or file dialog.
 - **Genetic Algorithm**: Uses `tsp_solver.py` to run GA with parameters like population size, mutation rate, generations, and tournament size.
 - **Hyperparameter Optimization**: Optionally optimizes GA parameters using the `GAOptimizer` class in `tsp_solver.py`.
-- **Solution Scorer**: Validates the solution against known best solutions using `tsp_loader.py` and provides a ratio to measure performance.
+- **Solution Visualizer**: Visualize the solution against random search solution and known best solutions to measure performance.
 - **Solution Export**: Saves the best-found tour to a CSV file for each TSP instance.

 ## Logging